Spyder4Express calibration tutorial – Macs & laptops

 First, please let me reiterate – have some tolerance.
 Calibration isn’t some kind of magic.
 It can never make ink on paper exactly match light coming from a screen.
 "Acceptably close" is what we’re aiming for.

-So, if the color isn’t to your liking, the first thing to do is recalibrate.
+So, if the colour isn’t to your liking, the first thing to do is recalibrate.
 Exactly as before.
-Make doubly sure that the device is sitting perfectlyflush against the screen, so that no light can leak in.
+Make doubly sure that the device is sitting perfectly flush against the screen, so that no light can leak in.
 And remember to move your mouse occasionally during the readings, to prevent screen dimming.

-During my testing, I found that this device is really sensitive to surrounding light.
-I had to go as far as putting a thick towel over the whole computer while the calibration was running:
+If you fear your surrounding light might be too bright, you might go as far as putting a thick towel over the whole computer while the calibration is running:

 If plain recalibration doesn’t work, then there is only one option remaining.
 Go back to Preferences …